 From afar five-year-old, Viktor watched as his parents went back and forth.
 The door was open slightly, so he decided to take a peek.
 Viktor, even though he was five-years-old, understood what the word retarded meant.
-The kids from school had called him it thousands of time and even the teacher.
+The kids from school had called him it thousands of times and eventually even the teachers.
 So, it really wasn't a surprise once he heard the woman he called mother, call him it.
-He was use to it.

 "Don't you dare call him that!"
 Ivan yells.

-Viktor jumps back at the voice of his father.
+Viktor jumped back at the sound of his father’s voice.
 He never heard him get this loud.

 "Retarded, retarded, retarded!"
 Ludmilla taunts.
 "I should've never given birth to him."

-Ivan's hand shoots up as he prepares to hit his wife for the first time.
+Ivan's hand shot up as he prepared to hit his wife for the first time.
 "No Oтец!"
-Viktor, shouts bursting into the room.
-He didn't want things to be worst and his father hitting his mother would definitely make it worse.
+Viktor shouted bursting into the room.
+He didn't want things to be worse and his father hitting his mother would definitely make it worse.

 Donetsk, Russia: 2018